yellowmessenger/documentation/docs/platform_concepts/Getting Started/oauth.md

 ---
-title: OAuth integration guide
+title: Single sign-on with OAuth for for Cloud Platform
-sidebar_label: OAuth sign in
+sidebar_label: Cloud SSO with OAuth
 ---

-## Sign-in introduction
+## Overview

-### SSO with OAuth in yellow.ai

 Oauth is an authentication protocol which supports Single Sign-On (SSO) that streamline user access across various applications within an organization.
 SSO with OAuth enables your users to access the yellow.ai platform using their existing application login credentials, eliminating the need to re-enter them.
 It enhances security by enabling secure third-party access to user data without exposing login details, providing a seamless and efficient authentication process.
 Benefits of signing in through OAuth:
 *  Eliminates the need for direct sharing of login credentials, enhancing security.